NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 crontab -e
 ```

-- At the bottom of the file paste this line of code
+- At the bottom of the file paste this cronjob

 ```bash
 0 12 * * * /bin/bash ~/expiring-post-mail-automation/expiring-post-mail-automation.sh